 In Baltimore, Ben Manners attends the graduation of his brother, Mike, into adulthood.
 As children, their parents were responsible for recording the data into Multivac.
 Now that Mike is an adult, he will be uploading his own personal data, including his inner feelings.
 Because of the billions of adults sharing data with Multivac, it is better able to predict human behaviour and anticipate dangers they might face.

 Coming home, Ben discovers his father, Joseph Manners, has been placed under house arrest, and the home is surrounded by police to ensure his imprisonment.
 However, they won't explain why he's been arrested.
-Switching back to Othrnan and Leemy, they're nervous because imprisoning Mr Manners has made the probability of the successful crime ''rise' instead of fall.
+Switching back to Othman and Leemy, they're nervous because imprisoning Mr Manners has made the probability of the successful crime rise instead of fall.

-Wondering if there is a way to help his father, Ben heads to a Mutlivac terminal to ask it for help.
+Wondering if there is a way to help his father, Ben heads to a Multivac terminal to ask it for help.
 Multivac responds with a cryptic set of instructions.
-Elsewhere, Corrections officer Lemmy deduces that Multivac was reporting the actions of Ben, not Joseph, causing the probability to begin to decrease.
+Elsewhere, Corrections officer Leemy deduces that Multivac was reporting the actions of Ben, not Joseph, causing the probability to begin to decrease.
 It's then revealed the crime in question was the destruction of Multivac itself.